 Households’ new drawdowns of housing loans amounted to EUR 1.5 bn in September 2018.
 The average interest rate on new housing-loan drawdowns was 0.88% and the imputed margin was 0.85%.
 At the end of September 2018, the stock of euro-denominated housing loans amounted to EUR 97.4 bn and the annual growth rate of the stock was 1.8%.
 Household credit at end-September comprised EUR 15.8 bn in consumer credit and EUR 17.3 bn in other loans.

-New drawdowns of loans to non-financial corporations (excl. overdrafts and credit card credit) amounted to EUR 1.6 bn in July.
-The average interest rate on new corporate-loan drawdowns rose from June, to 2.18%.
-The stock of euro-denominated loans to non-financial corporations at end-July was EUR 83.0 bn, of which loans to housing corporations accounted for EUR 30.2 bn.
+New drawdowns of loans to non-financial corporations (excl. overdrafts and credit card credit) amounted to EUR 1.8 bn in September.
+The average interest rate on new corporate-loan drawdowns rose from August, to 2.34%.
+At the end of September, the stock of euro-denominated loans to non-financial corporations was EUR 84.0 bn, of which loans to housing corporations accounted for EUR 30.9 bn.

 1 Rate of change has been calculated from monthly differences in levels adjusted for classification and other revaluation changes.